StevenDavid/lambda-layer-tokenization/README.md

 }'
 ```

-Application has created the order with required details and saved the plain text information (generated token) in DynamoDB table called `CustomerOrdeTable` and encrypted `CreditCard` information is stored in another DynamoDB table i.e. `CreditCardTokenizerTable`.
-Now, check the values in both the tables to see the items stored.
+Application has created the customer order with required details and saved the plain text information (generated credit card token) in DynamoDB table called `CustomerOrdeTable` and encrypted `CreditCard` information is stored in another DynamoDB table called `CreditCardTokenizerTable`.
+Now, check the values in both the tables to see what items are stored.

 **Step 6.14** Get the items stored in `CustomerOrdeTable`